practice area bg MOBILE practice area bg scaled

 Florida law generally allows policyholders to file supplemental claims for additional damage discovered after the policy period.
 Many reopened claims result in significantly higher settlements once the full scope of damage is properly documented.

-Why Policy Reviews Are Essential in Florida
+Why Policy Reviews Are Essential for Tampa Homeowners

-• You understand any new exclusions or deductible changes.
+• New exclusions or deductible changes apply

 Why Understanding Policy Language Matters